Skip to main content

 Installation Methods

-The official Docker image includes all Kali tools pre-installed:
+The official Docker image (Ubuntu 24.04) includes all plugins pre-installed:

 Terminal window